kubernetes/community/keps/sig-contributor-experience/0007-20180403-community-forum.md

   - There is a strong desire that this would replace an existing support venue, SIG Contributor Experience will weigh the options.
 - If this solution is not better than what we have, and we don't want to support yet another tool we we would shut the project down.
 - If we don't have enough information to draw a conclusion, we may decide to extend the evaluation period.
+- Site should have a moderation and administrative policies written down.

 ## Implementation History